 2. Take time to choose which diploma suits you best

 The diplomas offered by each board are quite different in their emphases.
 For example the DipABRSM is largely focussed on a viva voce exam, whilst the ATCL is focussed more on reflecting on your own and others’ teaching.
 Think about your own strengths, and think about what you want to get out of taking a diploma, then decide which of these qualifications would fit best with that.
-David is always happy to advice on which might be best-suited, and indeed, you can find a blog post about that very subject here.
+I am always happy to advice on which might be best-suited, and indeed, you can find a blog post about that very subject here.